JustinD85/hotchocolate-docs/docs/aspnet.md

         # The name of the operation that shall be executed.
         "operationName": "getHero",

-        # A key under which a query document was safed on the server.
+        # A key under which a query document was saved on the server.
         "id": "W5vrrAIypCbniaIYeroNnw==",

         # The variable values for this request.